Glossary

 A type of stem cell.
 Neoblasts are found throughout the planarian worm anatomy and are responsible for regeneration.

-A cell in the nervous system that carries information through electrical impulses and chemical messengers.
+A cell in the nervous system that carries information through electrical impulses and chemical messengers such as neurotransmitters and hormones.
 Also called a neuron.

 For more, check out our Biomedical Beat blog post: Science Snippet: Get to Know Your Nerve Cells!